 The islands' 29 municipalities vary widely in terms of size, from fewer than 50 inhabitants to around 20,000.
-Municipalities vary also widely in terms of financial strength, with stronger ones including Klaksvikar and Torshavnar.
+Municipalities vary also widely in terms of financial strength, with stronger ones including Klaksvík and Tórshavn.

 The Faroese relationship with Denmark is stable.
 In 1948, the Faroe Islands were granted Home Rule, and, in 2005, it gained further authority over certain matters.
-The Faroese government controls special matters that cover the economy, finances (independence to raise taxes), industry, foreign trade, mineral rights and the education system.
-1- "Joint Matters" are administered by the Danish government according to the laws of the Kingdom of Denmark, although some may be wholly or partly assigned to the Faroe Islands, or undertaken by the Danish and Faroese authorities jointly.
+The Faroese government controls special matters that cover the economy, finances (independence to raise taxes), industry, foreign trade, mineral rights and the education system. /7 "Joint Matters" are administered by the Danish government according to the laws of the Kingdom of Denmark, although some may be wholly or partly assigned to the Faroe Islands, or undertaken by the Danish and Faroese authorities jointly.
 Currently, matters under the Danish realm comprise the police force, judicial system and banking supervision.
 The Faroe Islands elect their own parliament (Lagtinget), and the islands are governed by the Faroese government (Landsstyret), which is responsible for its own finances.
 In addition, the Faroe Islands have two seats in the Danish parliament, which had some influence in Danish politics historically, particularly in parliaments with thin majorities.

-Sound budgetary results and large liquidity buffer
+Track record of sound budgetary results and strong liquidity